 This is hard.
 How do I find an advisor who can help?

-First find a few advisers to interview.
-Two fine places to start are the National Association of Personal Financial Advisors (Napfa) and the other is Garrett Planning Network.
+Two fine places to start are the National Association of Personal Financial Advisors (Napa) and the other is the Garrett Planning Network.
 Members of both organizations lean to be transparent about their fees.
-Definite, there are some bad seeds in these two groups (as there are everywhere), and there are plenty of grand advisers who work for more traditional brokerage firms (those are not members of the two groups).
+Definitely, there are some bad seeds in these two groups (as there are everywhere), and there are plenty of grand advisers who work for more traditional brokerage firms (those are not members of the two groups).
 But your odds of speedily finding someone good will be high in these two organizations.

-Then, ask a potential adviser questions about the charge you’ll be paying — to the adviser, for your investments and anything else.
+Then, ask a potential adviser question about the charge you’ll be paying — to the adviser, for your investments and anything else.